opendatahub-io/odh-dashboard/docs/architecture.md

     - Uses known prometheus endpoints to get data
     - Somewhat deprecated -- it could probably be reworked to use the Proxy call endpoint, but serves as isolated functionality

+These all share the same underlying proxy to an endpoint call, they just structure the data differently before calling.

 ## Client Structure

 > **Note**: All content assumes you are looking at the `/frontend` folder.